 The contract includes a 5-year vesting period before ownership is automatically transferred to the new owner.
-During that time, the contract grants the artist the right to sell the work, borrow the work for exhibition, or under certain conditions request the return of the work.
-It also grants the borrower a right of first refusal and a prorated discount on the retail price, if another collector expresses interest in buying the work.
-After ownership is transferred, the contract grants the artist 50% of the sale price if the work is later sold, and a 10% royalty in perpetuity on subsequent resales.
-Originally developed for William by NYU Professor Amy Whitaker and artist Alfred Steiner, the contract is designed to allow artists to give their work away without letting go of its potential value.
+During that time, the contract grants the artist the right to sell the work or borrow the work for exhibition.
+The contract grants the borrower a right of first refusal and a prorated discount on the retail price, if the artist is approached by another buyer during the vesting period.
+After 5 years the ownership is transferred to the new collector, after which the contract grants the artist 50% of the sale price if the work is ever sold, and a 10% royalty in perpetuity on subsequent resales.
+Originally developed for William Powhida by NYU Professor Amy Whitaker and artist and attorney Alfred Steiner, the contract is designed to allow artists to give their work away without letting go of its potential value.
+The contract is available to read here.

-Our advisory board includes people who have shared their expertise and experience to help us develop and produce the fair.
-The board continues to grow, and if you are interested in helping continue to help guide Zero Art Fair, please contact us.
+Members of our Advisory Board have shared their expertise and experience to help us develop and produce the fair.
+The board continues to grow, and if you are interested in helping Zero Art Fair, please contact us.

 Franklin Boyd, Attorney